 Where 20mph won’t be introduced

-An exceptions process and associated assessment criteria has been developed to help support this process.
+An exceptions process and associated assessment criteria has been developed, which helps to support this process.

 Police enforcement